philocalyst/recipe/prompt.md

 Cookware can be surmised as anything that assists with the recipe, but is not an actual outcome of the recipe (expected to be eaten).

 Notes are very useful.
 Their syntax is @&INGRIDENT(NOTE){QUANTITY} Use them to describe attributes of an ingridient.
 Like walnuts(chopped).
-Or pan(round).
 They should only be used when the ingredient is generally understood to be easily brought to the state described by its attribute.
-So you wouldn't do flour(all purpose), as someone by a specializaed flour would not be expected to bring it to an "all purpose" state.
-Or for cookware, when it's a recommendation (how the author made the recipe) but not a requirement, then use them.
-But if the recipe seems to depend on a particular cookware size or shape, or whatever, then it shouldn't be a note, but a quantity.
+So you wouldn't do flour(all purpose), as someone purchasing a specializaed flour would not be expected to bring it to an "all purpose" state.

+Now when using notes for cookware, understand that quanitity should be used exclusively for the number of a particular item.
+Notes should be used to describe the shape or size of the item.
+So if the recipe calls for a bowl, and it doesn't clarify the size, you might have to assume, but an example could be: #bowl(small){2} for two small bowls.
+This is because size is largely up to interpreation, and notes should be used to provide a semblance of accuracy in ambiguity, not interfere with a recognized constant like the amount of something.

+Again for cookware, the material would also be defined as a note.
+So a wooden spoon would be #spoon(wooden){}.
+The texture is different, so a large serrated knife would be represented as #serrated knife(large){}

+It's important to capture ALL of the required cookware, even if the recipe doesn't take the time to explicitly acknolwedge their existence.
+If for example the recipe says "heat at 350F", it's important to explictly acknolwedge the cookware in the converted recipe.

-Note that for references, if the source ingredient/cookware has a note, any future reference needs to share it.
-An exception is the quantity, which you should leave out the quanitity for future references(redudant).
+For references, if the original ingredient/cookware has a note, any future reference need to share it.
+Or they'll be treated as separate ingredients.

+When referencing an original ingredient, be careful with the quantity, as it is treated as cumulative if specified upon a reference.

 Also ensure your vocabulary fits the flow of the recipe, making use of alises to bridge the rigitidity of refrences and the ambiguity of what they might refer to.
+When examining the tradeoff between accuracy and readability, trust the reader.
+If the full, complete version has appeared earlier in a step or in previous steps, you have much more leverage in including a simplified, aliased name, as long as the connection is a reasonable jump.

+Sections should be used to separate concerns, and break the recipe down into chunks.
+There is no nesting when it comes to sections.
+When referencing them as ingredients, there is no specificed naming scheme, use whatever makes sense in the context.
+Understand that it is common for a section to have more than one ingredient outcome, but is confusing for a step to share that.

+For example, a section called "Preperation" might result in chopped vegetables AND peeled potatoes.
+It's acceptable for these to both be outcomes of a section, while this would be awkward if each outcomes of a single step.
+Steps should more or less encapsulate a single action.

+Use the optional syntax for cookware/ingredients that are truly optional.
+Any recommendations should not be marked up as actual cookware.

 Clarity is very important.
 Like water should be annotated with a note of (drinkable), or chocolate should be include a note about its cacao density.